 Community resilience fund

-You can apply for this fund if your income or outgoings have been impacted by coronavirus.
+You can apply for this fund if your income or outgoings have been impacted.

 When you can apply for the fund

 There are many reasons why you may be finding it difficult to cope financially because of coronavirus.

 - being made redundant

 - a cut in working hours

 - increased living costs

 You may not have met the criteria to apply for other schemes.